MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Set-AzureRemoteAppCollection.md

 ```

 ### -Plan
-Specifies the plan for the azure_2 RemoteApp collection, which defines the usage limits.
+Specifies the plan for the Azure RemoteApp collection, which defines the usage limits.
 Use **Get-AzureRemoteAppPlan** to see the plans available.

 ```yaml